Bladder worm

 Prevention

-- Monthly worming of farm dogs, restricting them from access to offal and uncooked sheep meat will help prevent false hydatids.
+• Monthly worming of farm dogs, restrict access to offal and uncooked sheep meat.